Mamena2020/nodemi/README.md

    - Get Auth user

-   Get authenticated user by calling JwtAuth.getUser(), that will get user by refresh token on request cookies.
+   Get authenticated user by `calling JwtAuth.getUser(req)`, that will get user by refresh token on request cookies.

    ```

       const user = await JwtAuth.getUser(req)

    ```

+   Or you just setup the env `AUTH_GET_CURRENT_USER_ON_REQUEST=true` and you can access current authenticated by access `req.user`

    - Middleware auth

-   For secure access to controller by adding JwtAuthPass to router.
+   For secure access to controller by adding `JwtAuthPass` to router.

    ```

       routerAuth.use(JwtAuthPass)
       routerAuth.get("/upload", UserController.upload)